miridius/serverless-telegram/README.md

 ### Jest

-Jest tests are set up to run with `yarn test`.
+Jest tests are set up to run with `pnpm test`.

 ### Bundle Analysis